bSchnepp/Feral/README.md

    (we're more awesome if we can even run programs for a totally different CPU architecture, ie, POWER9.
 A very important historic operating system was very much capable of this (at least I think).)

  - Highly modular architecture (portions of the kernel can be ripped out and reused elsewhere, ie, grafted into BSD or used in a commercial product or something.)

+ - Integrate containers into our existing subsystem architecture, for example, to allow a user to execute a full, isolated not-quite-virtual machine to run untrusted applications in. (useful for security researchers using radare or whatever on malware.)

  - Something fun to work on that might be useful one day?